 If no visit from ARC Training has taken place and/or no training resources issued, the employer/trainee is entitled to a full refund of the enrolment fee.

 If one or more visits have taken place and training resources issued, the employer/trainee is not entitled to a full refund of the student fee.
 The fee refund will be the number of units remaining times the per unit cost less an administration fee.

+Withdrawal from Full Qualification Courses

+If a student has withdrawn from a Full Qualification Course the amount of the refund will be determined as follows:

+If no classes have been held by ARC Training or attended by the student and/or no training resources issued, the student is entitled to a full refund of the enrolment fee.

+If one or more classes have attended by the student and training resources issued, the student is not entitled to a full refund of the student fee.
+The fee refund will be determined by the number of units remaining times the per unit cost less an administration fee.

 Request a refund